nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

+2019-3-20

+11:00am We had a problem with our internet exchange for the past two hours.
+It appears to be back to normal now.

 2019-3-10

 Five nodes connected to Ave A hub were down around 2pm today due to a configuration issue.
 They are back up as of 6:20pm